Course Sequence

 - The location or platform used will be decided closer to the event date.
 An in-person location can be expected on or near a McMaster campus, but typically at the Ron Joyce Center, Burlington, or the Main Campus, Hamilton.

-- The fall and spring residencies are planned for the first weekend of October and May, respectively.
+- The fall and spring residencies are planned for the first weekend of October and May (after classes start), respectively.
 (Exception: Should the weekend fall on either the Canadian Thanksgiving or Mother’s Day weekend, new dates will be selected by the program).

 Academic Year | Fall Term Residency | Spring Term Residency |